 Students are given immediate feedback on all class work and tests.
 Scores and dates are recorded on individual prescription sheets.
-As students complete prescriptions, the TABE is re-administered.
+As students complete prescriptions, the basic skills assessments are re-administered.
 Computer printouts of all test grades and modular analysis are available for comparison.